msft-teams/tools/TeamsSampleHub/README.md

 ### Create a Sample Hub Teams app manifest

-[Create an app package for the Sample hub app](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/apps-package).
+[Create an app package for the Sample Hub app](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/build-and-test/apps-package).
 Apps in Teams are defined by an app manifest JSON file and bundled in an app package with their icons.
 You\'ll need an app package to upload and